-Step 3: Dip each chicken piece in egg, shake off the excess then dip into the ‘breadcrumb’ mixture until it's coated everywhere.
+Step 3: Dip each chicken piece in egg, shake off the excess then dip into the ‘breadcrumb’ mixture until it is coated everywhere.

 Step 4: Place on a baking tray and repeat until all the chicken is used up.
 Drizzle or spray with olive oil.

 Cut the chicken into 3 cm cubes.
 Stick to this size!
 The nuggets need to be small enough to cook inside without burning the coating.

 Coat in batches.
 Coating 3 - 4 nuggets at a time will prevent too much clumping.

 - Cool before serving.
 Let the keto nuggets cool slightly before serving.
 This will make the coating even crispier.

 Yes.
 To pan-fry chicken nuggets, heat 1 cm of light olive oil, avocado oil or coconut oil in a deep frying pan.
 Fry the nuggets for 3-4 minutes on each side.

 Check with a knife that the meat inside is no longer pink and the juices run clear.
 Put on kitchen paper before serving to drain off any excess oil before serving.

 Pre-heat the air fryer to 200 Celsius / 400 Fahrenheit.
 Air fry the nuggets for 12-15 minutes.
 Leave space between the pieces so the air can circulate.
 You'll need to fry the nuggets in 2 batches.

-My family likes to eat chicken nuggets as a main course with a green crisp salad - it's a Friday night favourite.
+My family likes to eat chicken nuggets as a main course with a green crisp salad.

 Refrigerator: Store in an airtight tupperware in the fridge for up to 3 days.

 Freezer: You can freeze chicken nuggets both cooked and uncooked for up to 3 months.
 For this, put the nuggets on a tray lined with parchment paper.
 Once frozen, transfer them into a freezer bag.
 This way they don't stick together.

 To reheat: Reheat fridge cold nuggets in the oven to re-crisp the batter.
 Reheat previously frozen nuggets straight from the freezer.
-There's no need to thaw them first.
+There is no need to thaw them first.
 If they have been previously baked, this will take about 20 minutes.
 Uncooked frozen nuggets will take a little longer.